-Kurtas and Kurtis are the two major categories of Indian cultural dress that are worn on all occasions.
+Kurtas and Kurtis are the two major categories of traditional Indian dress that are worn on all occasions.
 They’ve both lately garnered appeal among the general public.

 Style, fashion, and trend changes allow individuals to change their attire to meet the trend.
 Kurtas and Kurtis are made to be comfortable.

-It is commonly worn by women in Asian nations for all events, ordinary clothing, and for their workplace.
+Women in Asian nations commonly wear it for all events, ordinary clothing, and their workplace.

 Kurta vs Kurtis